KerenDruker/computer-organization-proj/README.md

 Second Pass: Translates assembly instructions into machine code, replacing labels with their resolved addresses.

-Output Generation: Writes the resulting machine code to an output file, typically in a format that the simulator can read directly.
+Output Generation: Writes the resulting machine code to an output file, in a format that the simulator can read directly.

 ## 🕹️ Simulator.c Functionality
 Simulator.c executes the binary machine code in a simulated environment.